 Gear and firearm requirements for the LRSU Intro to Long Range Shooting course

 Bryce is very communicative via email (and phone if needed) with registrants prior to the course and strongly urges students to bring a proper, sub-MOA-capable rifle (bolt action preferred) with at least 120 rounds of match ammo and a good, high-magnification scope with external turrets.
 A half-MOA rifle is better.
-Potential students are required to send Bryce a photo of a 5 shot group shot at 100 yards to verify that your rifle/ammo can shoot sub-MOA, that is, put 5 shots inside of 1" at 100 yards.
+Potential students are required to send Bryce a photo of a 5 shot group shot at 100 yards to verify that your rifle/ammo can shoot sub-MOA, that is, put 5 shots inside of 1 inch at 100 yards.
 However, if you’re a complete novice and can’t provide this requirement, you can rent an appropriate rifle for the class, which, being a complete tyro to the sport, I elected to do (more on that later).

 As far as additional required gear for the class goes ear and eye protection, a good bipod that cants from side to side, a bubble level mounted to your rifle or scope, an adjustable cheekpiece, a sidewinder drop/dope chart/holder or similar, downloading “Shooter” ballistics app on your phone, and a quality rear bag are a must.
 A “nice to have” (but I’d say mandatory since you shoot from concrete and possibly gravel surfaces) is a durable shooting mat with loops you can press your bipod into.

 Students are required to pack lunches for both days, and coolers with ice and lots of water and snacks are a good idea.
 The range has limited space in a fridge and also provides a microwave, but it’s better to bring your own cooler if possible.